Skip to content

 Web

-• Routing: SPA routing (try_files $uri /index.html), API proxy to backend, WebSocket proxy
+• Routing: SPA routing (try_files {path} /index.html), API proxy to backend, WebSocket proxy, per-request CSP nonce via Caddy templates directive

 • Caching: /index.html is no-cache; /assets/* is immutable with 1-year max-age (content-hashed filenames)

-• Static compression: pre-compressed .gz files served via gzip_static on
+• Static compression: pre-compressed .gz files served via file_server { precompressed gzip }

 Security Hardening